chrisalexander/blog/_posts/2010/2010-09-09-on-documentation.md

 So I thought it would be a good idea to post about it, and see if any developer types have any suggestions for improving them.

-The documentation in question is for DataSift - the [API documentation](http://support.datasift.net/faqs/api) and the [FSDL documentation](http://support.datasift.net/faqs/fsdl).
+The documentation in question is for DataSift - the [API documentation](http://support.datasift.com).

 So far the feedback has consisted of someone telling me that I write like an academic and should make my sentences shorter - so anything you have to add would be appreciated.